 John 5: 1-8

 I remember reading this as a new believer and thought to myself what a silly question for Jesus to ask the man…”Does he want to get well?”—of course he does!
 He has been crippled for 38 years—what a horrible existence.
-Clearly he wants to get well.
+Clearly, he wants to get well.

-But now with years of counseling under my belt and years studying God’s Word, I realize that what Jesus asked that day was profoundly wise!
+But now, with years of counseling under my belt and years studying God’s Word, I realize that what Jesus asked that day was profoundly wise!
 Because the truth is not everyone wants to be healed from what they are struggling with in life…some just want to complain.

 How about you?
 Do you want to get well?
-It doesn’t matter what you are struggling from: addiction, codependency, debt, anger, poor relationships, poor boundaries, depression, anxiety, gambling, shopping, etc. God is waiting for you to decide to get well.
+It doesn’t matter what you are struggling with… addiction, codependency, debt, anger, poor relationships, poor boundaries, depression, anxiety, gambling, shopping, etc. God is waiting for you to decide to get well.

 If you want to get well, get the help you need.
 We are not to try to do life alone.
 We need wise counsel and the support of others.